adinanabf/adinanabf/README.md

 I am a Software Engineer and Undergraduate Researcher from São Paulo/Brazil.

-💻 I work as a Software Engineer Intern at IBM Research.
+💻 I work as a Software Developer at IBM.
 [Click here](https://github.com/IBM/customized-voice-text-bot-for-whatsapp-telegram) to know more about my work at IBM <br>
-📚 I am studying Information Engineering (B.S.) at UFABC, one of the best universities in Latin America <br>
+📚 I am a Information Engineering B.Sc. student at UFABC, one of the best universities in Latin America <br>
 🔭 I love to research!
 You can view my conference papers at my [Google Scholar page](https://scholar.google.com.br/citations?hl=pt-BR&user=Edvqr8cAAAAJ) <br>
 🌱 I’m currently learning Machine Learning and Data Science <br>
 ⚡ Fun fact: I produce and edit multimidia content (image, music and video) in my free time